Yarn weight comparison chart

 A quick and easy but neat way to change the yarn when working in single crochet stitch.

-In this post I will show you two ways to finish open amigurumi pieces.
+In this post I will show how to finish a closed piece nice and neatly.

-In this post I will show two ways to sew together two open pieces.
+In this post I will show two ways to join two open pieces - whip stitch and mattress stitch.

 In this post I will show you two different ways to sew an open piece to a closed piece.